Mic92/mina-sidekiq/README.md

 mina-sidekiq is a gem that adds tasks to aid in the deployment of [Sidekiq] (http://mperham.github.com/sidekiq/) using [Mina] (http://nadarei.co/mina).

+##CURRENTLY UNMAINTAINED

+The original author of this library do not use mina nor sidekiq at the moment.
+If you want to further develop this project please contact <joerg@higgsboson.tk>

 # Getting Start

 ## Installation